Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Obviously, your German Shepherd also communicates through his voice: barking, whining, growling, and other howls can tell you what he is feeling.
-It is through patience and time that you will learn to decipher his language perfectly, or almost.
-And after a few years in his company, you will have no secrets from each other!
+Obviously, your German Shepherd also communicates through their voice: barking, whining, growling, and other howls can tell you what they’re feeling.
+It is through patience and time that you will learn to decipher their language perfectly, or almost.
+And after a few years in their company, you will have no secrets from each other!

 Featured Image Credit: TanyaCPhotography, Shutterstock